Reference Date: 05-February-2015

 Preliminary forecast for 2014 harvest points to reduced cereal production

 Pastures affected by irregular rains

-Humanitarian assistance continues to be needed including for Malian refugees
+Humanitarian assistance continues to be needed including for Nigerian and Malian refugees